openstack/openstack-manuals/doc/ha-guide/source/networking-ha.rst

   we should simply mention physical network HA methods such as bonding and additional node/network requirements for L3HA and DVR for planning purposes.
-- Neutron agents shuld be described for active/active;
+- Neutron agents should be described for active/active;
   deprecate single agent's instances case.
 - For Kilo and beyond, focus on L3HA and DVR.
 - Link to `OpenStack Networking Guide <http://docs.openstack.org/networking-guide/>`_